IntelSoftware/SYCL_101/05_Next_step/04_Module.rst

 * Take advantage of sub-group algorithms for performance and productivity.

-* Use Sub Group Shuffle operations to avoid explicit memory operations.
+* Use sub-group shuffle operations to avoid explicit memory operations.